About Kim

 Dr. Kimberly Soby is a soprano, pianist, and teacher who brings joy to concert halls and classrooms alike, passionately using her broad experience to promote music for new generations of performers and music lovers.

 Outside of music, she enjoys the beach, cats, and the Oxford comma.
-She is enthusiastically (and, by her own admission, obnoxiously) devoted to UConn basketball, especially during March Madness, and continues to maintain a private voice and piano studio thanks to the wonders of technology.
+She is enthusiastically (and, by her own admission, obnoxiously) devoted to UConn basketball, consistently trashing her sleep cycle every March Madness, and maintains a private voice and piano studio thanks to the wonders of technology.

 Education